eviweb/moodle-local_sanitychecker/README.md

         public function doCheck();

         /**
-         * get informations on the problem detected
+         * get information on the problem detected
          *
-         * @return string       returns informations related to the detected problem
+         * @return string       returns information related to the detected problem
          *                      or an empty string if there is no issue */ public function getInformationOnIssue();